Make Website GDPR Compliant

 The General Data Protection Regulation (GDPR) comes into effect on 25th May 2018.
 Whilst many are considering this the “doomsday” of marketing, it is, in fact, a straightforward process provided that you understand how to make your website GDPR compliant.
+If your website is not GDPR friendly Make Website GDPR Compliant.

 The motive behind the EU regulation is to protect consumers and customers against the rising data breaches, which is costing the UK economy billions of pounds a year.
 Several large firms have fallen victim to breaches including eBay, Linkedin, Bupa, and Zomato.

 The two key factors of the GDPR regulation are simple: keep customer data secure and make marketing communications as clear as possible.
-Failing to uphold these standards may result in a hefty fine which it has been lifted from 500,000 euros to 20 million euros or 4% of annual turnover.
+Failing to uphold these standards may result in a hefty fine which has been lifted from 500,000 euros to 20 million euros or 4% of annual turnover.
 Below we explain how to incorporate these themes and make your website GDPR compliant.

 Online Contact Forms